 He had seen the interview and told me how well he thought I was coming along.
 It meant so much to me to hear from him, especially then.
 It made me want to run to rehab.
 He gave me that powerful thing I talk about, hope.
 We talked for awhile and then he was gone.

 It was later I found out he was responsible for National Stroke Awareness Month.
 It was something that didn't register before because stroke hadn't even been on my radar.
 That knowledge warmed the heart of this survivor.
 There was a time that stroke was in the shadows.
-It affected many people who were never the same again or worse, died.
+It affected many people who were never the same again or, even worse, died.
 We've come a long way since then but there is more to be done.
 Having this Proclamation was a great step forward.

 For more on Proclamation 5975-National Stroke Awareness Month go to http://www.presidency.ucsb.edu/ws/?pid=20508